Image SEO Best Practices in WordPress

 An XML sitemap is a file that provides information about the relevant pages, posts, videos, and other files on your site.
 An image sitemap includes information exclusive to image files on your website.

+An image sitemap is a great way to ensure that Google can find all of the images on your website.
 It also enables you to inform search engines about which images you wish to be indexed and those to be left out.

 It is also encouraged to create a dedicated sitemap for your images.
 This caters to cases where you need to have images hosted on CDN indexed by search engines.
 This is a feature that SEO plugin-generated sitemaps do not cater to.

-Yoast Image Sitemaps
+Image Sitemaps with Yoast SEO

 Setting up image sitemaps with Yoast SEO is a breeze.
 Here are simple steps you can follow to set up image sitemaps.